ga-curriculum/universal-resources/deployment/flask-deployment/README.md

 web: gunicorn app:app
 ```

-gunicorn is now responsible for running our app when we're deployed to heroku.
+Gunicorn is now responsible for running our app when we're deployed to heroku.
+This is a production WSGI server that Flask wants to run in outside of our development environments

 ### Allow gunicorn to start the server